resist-js/resist/docs/en-US/STRUCTURE.md

 - [CONTRIBUTING.md](https://github.com/resist-js/resist/blob/master/CONTRIBUTING.md)

-> The purose of `Contributing` is to establish requirements, best practices and guidance on how to become a contributory member of a project.
+> The purpose of `Contributing` is to establish requirements, best practices and guidance on how to become a contributory member of a project.

 - [GOVERNANCE.md](https://github.com/resist-js/resist/blob/master/GOVERNANCE.md)

-> The purpose of `Governance` is to establish the organizational/project structure, the decision making process and arbitration.
+> The purpose of `Governance` is to establish the organizational/project structure, the decision-making process and arbitration.

 - [LICENSE.md](https://github.com/resist-js/resist/blob/master/LICENSE.md)